stitchdata/docs/_integration-schemas/harvest/v2/projects.md

     type: "boolean"
     description: "If `true`, the project is a fixed-fee project."

-  - name: "bill_by"
+  - name: "name"
     type: "string"
-    description: "The method by which the project is invoiced."

-  - name: "hourly_rate"
-    type: "number"
-    description: "The rate for projects that are billed by Project Hourly Rate."

-  - name: "budget"
-    type: "number"
-    description: "The budget for the project."
+    description: "The name of the project."

-  - name: "budget_by"
+  - name: "notes"
     type: "string"
-    description: "The method by which the project is budgeted."

-  - name: "budget_is_monthly"
-    type: "boolean"
-    description: "If `true`, the budget resets every month."
+    description: "Any notes entered about the project."

   - name: "notify_when_over_budget"
     type: "boolean"